Falls Road Park: Landscaping

 Two layers of the porous compound were installed over an underlying drainage system, allowing water to flow at a constant rate throughout the park and underneath the play surface.
 While the rubber surface seems positive, unfortunately the surface holds surface temperature of a high heat, making it uncomfortably hot in the summer.

 Maintenance

-Over the years the soft rubber safety surface began to deteriorate due to frequent and constant use.
+Over the years, the soft rubber safety surface began to deteriorate due to frequent and constant use.
 The most damaged areas were under the playground equipment (particularly the swings).
-Therefore, equipment was removed in order to keep up with safety regulations and guidelines.
+Therefore, equipment was removed in to keep up with safety regulations and guidelines.

-Due to lack of funds, renovations for the park were put on hold.
-The delay caused local frustration, due to its overwhelming popularity.
+Due to a lack of funds, renovations for the park were put on hold.
+The delay caused local frustration due to its overwhelming popularity.
 Funds were eventually raised for a new surface to be installed in 2009.
 The new surface consists of using interlocking squares allowing quick and easy installation.

-During this renovation a large part of the castle playground was removed to be replaced with a larger and more accompanying picnic area for families.
+During this renovation, a large part of the castle playground was removed to be replaced with a larger and more accompanying picnic area for families.